membrane/api-gateway/distribution/examples/versioning/routing/README.md

 6. Start Membrane by running `service-proxy.sh` or the `.bat` equivalent.

-7. Return to the terminal, now send two requests to the single Membrane endpoint,
+7. Return to another terminal, now send two requests to the single Membrane endpoint,
-    once using the v1.1 namespace URL and another using the 2.0 version:
+    once using the `v1.1` namespace URL and another using the `2.0` version:
-    ```
+    ```sh
     curl --header "Content-Type: text/xml" -d @request_v11.xml http://localhost:2000/ContactService
     curl --header "Content-Type: text/xml" -d @request_v20.xml http://localhost:2000/ContactService
     ```
     Observe that both requests, `1.1` and `2.0`, get a response from their respective service, although the endpoint used is the same.

 ## How it is done